 - Bibliography for the Internet Encyclopedia of Philosophy article on Western Conceptions of God

-- Some introductory books on the Philosophy of Religion
+- The Best Books on the Philosophy of Religion